 Having that said and if you really really fancy a capsule ride, at least try to do it in a clear sky day to enjoy a decent view of the city.
 This will probably reduce your time window to 20 days/year but at least you won’t feel like a fool after spending so much money to see fog.
 Little secret: I did ride the London Eye… for free.
 Someone got me a free ticket.
 It was an inside job.
 Don’t tell anyone.

-The obvious tip to avoid these kind of expenses is to enter the least possible amount of monuments and attractions.
+The obvious tip to avoid this kind of expenses is to enter the least possible amount of monuments and attractions.
 Do you reaaaaaally NEED to enter Westmister Abbey?
 Do you absolutely want to see the Crown’s Jewels at the Tower of London?
 Will your life be forever miserable if you don’t?

 I have learned that putting things in perspective can the most precious money saver while you are abroad.
 You don’t need to splash money on everything you see on the guides.